ADHYA-MITTAL/face-recognition/README.md

 ## Agile Methodogoly
 Agile is an approach for software/project development and evolving solution through colloabration between self organising and cross functional team.
 ### How I used this methodology in my project
+ SCRUM is subset of Agile,an approach for developing software.The basic time working unit is the sprintand their planning is limited to sprints.
-**Week 1(planning,research,design):**<br>
+- **Sprint 1(planning,research,design):**<br>
 In this week ,i went through various github project and youtube videos to know about the different libraries used in this project.
 I searched for the tutorials and worked on UI design of the project.<br>
-**Week 2:**<br>
+- **Sprint 2:**<br>
  I continue working on the code and research what new i can incorporate in my project.
 Encountered bugs in the project which i tried to debug.<br>
-**Week 3:**<br>
+- **Sprint 3:**<br>
- completed the attendance tracking model which was recoganizing the face of different people whose images have been stored in back-end by accessing the video camera.Then it was marking the attendace of that person by recording their name and their entry time in an excel sheet named as [attendandance.csv](https://github.com/ADHYA-MITTAL/face-recognition/blob/main/attendance.csv)<br>
+ Completed the attendance tracking model which was recoganizing the face of different people whose images have been stored in back-end by accessing the video camera.Then it was marking the attendace of that person by recording their name and their entry time in an excel sheet named as [attendandance.csv](https://github.com/ADHYA-MITTAL/face-recognition/blob/main/attendance.csv)<br>.I even worked on the front-end of my website and tried to use flask to incorporate python code of attendance tracking with my model.
 ## Project Flow
 - For running the attendance tracking model, run [face.py](https://github.com/ADHYA-MITTAL/face-recognition/blob/main/face.py)
 - This is the website for attendance tracking where the user have three options- To register themselve , To mark their attendance and third option is to view the marked attendance